Patient Leaflet Updated 27-Jan-2026 | AbbVie Ltd

 Medicines should not be disposed of via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines no longer required.
 These measures will help to protect the environment.

 OZURDEX is a rod-shaped implant which is stored inside the needle of an applicator.
-The applicator and a packet of drying material are sealed in a foil pouch which is inside a carton.
+The applicator and a packet of drying material are sealed in a foil pouch.
+The pouch is packaged in a plastic tray with lid, which is packaged in a carton box.
 One carton contains one applicator with one implant which will be used once and thrown away.

 For any information about this medicine, please contact the local representative of the Marketing Authorisation Holder: